This is the process to appeal a civil decision by a State Courts registrar.

-When: within 14 days after the Registrar's decision
+When: within 14 days after the judgment, order or decision was given

-File the Notice of Appeal (Form 35 to Appendix 2 of the State Courts Practice Directions 2021) via eLitigation.
+File the Notice of Appeal (Form 112, Rules of Court) via eLitigation.
 Visit the LawNet & CrimsonLogic Service Bureau to file.
 You will need to pay the filing fee.

 If the court accepts your application documents, the Service Bureau will inform you to return to collect the Notice of Appeal issued by the court.
 This will contain the date, time and venue of the appeal hearing.

 You must serve the Notice of Appeal issued by the court on the other party (the respondent).
-This means giving them a copy of the document in any of the following ways (according to Order 7 of the Rules of Court 2021)
+This means giving them a copy of the document in any of the following ways (according to Order 62, Rule 6 of the Rules of Court):

 Both you and the respondent must attend the scheduled appeal hearing at the date and time stated in the Notice of Appeal.